-Despite everything that’s going on right now, 2020 is a strong year for PC gaming.
+Despite everything that’s going on right now, 2020 was a strong year for PC gaming.
 The game of the year contender that jumps right to mind is Doom Eternal.
 Doom Eternal is everything that fans of first-person shooters could want, boasting a fantastic single-player campaign that soars far above its predecessor.
 With an incredible world, phenomenal original soundtrack and necessary quality of life changes, Doom Eternal provided some of the most unadulterated fun we’ve had playing a video game in quite some time.

 Third-person action-horror Resident Evil 3 just launched, and although it’s not as good as Resident Evil 2, it still has a solid foundation with thrilling boss fights, gripping environments and a refined combat system.
 Looking for something that’s a little like Overwatch but different?
-After landing board-first into one of Bleeding Edge's colorful maps and launching into the hack-and-slash brawler-esque chaos of combat, we quickly realized that this could be one of the best PC games of 2020 — that is, as long as Ninja Theory can deliver post-launch.
+After landing board-first into one of Bleeding Edge's colorful maps and launching into the hack-and-slash brawler-esque chaos of combat, we quickly realized that this could be one of the best PC games — that is, as long as Ninja Theory can deliver post-launch.

 Outside of 2020, there are amazing PC games, like The Witcher III: Wild Hunt (fantasy adventure), Sekiro: Shadows Die Twice (how to die simulator), Fortnite (battle royale) and Rocket League (competitive sports?).
 Just last year, Gears 5 (cover-based shooter), The Outer Worlds (first-person RPG) and Mortal Kombat 11 (fighting game) kicked so much ass that they made it on our 2019 games of the year list.
 Some of our personal favorites are Monster Hunter: World (action RPG) and Beat Saber (VR rhythm game).